theva1/project1_687/README.md

 How does the percentage of househoulds with no internet conenction change through the quintiles?

 What device is listed as used to access the interent?
-(Desktop/laptops, cell phones, tablets, other..)
+(Desktop/laptops, cell phones, tablets, other)

 The same as above but for connectivity type (cellular, broadband, dial-up, satelite, and other).